 What are CBD Patches?

 CBD patches are a form of transdermal patches that contain cannabidiol, more commonly known as CBD.
 CBD patches slowly release a specific amount of CBD into your bloodstream through the skin barrier.
-There is a vast amount of people who prefer using CBD patches to alternative CBD delivery methods such as vaporising CBD or ingesting CBD orally using CBD capsules or CBD oil.
-There is even now an array of CBD drinks on the market.
+There is a vast amount of people who prefer using CBD patches to alternative CBD delivery methods such as vaping CBD or ingesting CBD orally using CBD capsules or CBD oil.

 CBD patches are often a more suitable delivery method for particular applications such as treating chronic pain.
 However, everyone has a personal preference so it may take trying a few different products before you decide upon which CBD product works best for you.